codderrrrr/Car-Counter-by-yolov8/Readme.md

 # Files in the Repository
 main.py: The main script that performs vehicle counting.

-mask.png: A binary mask image for defining the region of interest.
+mask.png: A binary mask image for defining the region of interest( create according to video need).

 graphics.png: A graphic overlay added to the video(not included).